 Next, we’ll set up a dedicated user and environment for Oxidized to keep everything organized and secure.
 Here’s how to do it:

-Baca juga: Cara Reset Password Mikrotik
+Baca juga: Cara Seting Mikrotik DHCP Server Dengan VLAN

 These commands create a new user named ‘oxidized’ without login access, set up the necessary directories, and configure the environment for Oxidized.